Sophonwat/Exam-unit-4/readme.md

 9. Made Exporting Easy
 A download feature was added to export all current games as a JSON file, enabling users to save them to their device.

+Step five:
+1. Added a Function to Display Games (displayGames)
+A function was created to dynamically generate and display each game in the games array.
+Each game is shown as a visual card containing details such as title, designer, artist, publisher, year, number of players, play time, difficulty, play count, and personal rating.
+Each card also includes a range input for adjusting the rating and a "Play" button to increase the play count.

+2. Updated the UI After Changes
+The displayGames function is called whenever the games array is modified, such as after adding a new game or importing games from a JSON file.
+This keeps the user interface in sync with the current data.

+3. Ensured Compatibility with index.html
+The displayGames function relies on a <div id="gamesContainer"></div> being present in the index.html file.
+This container is required for rendering the game cards on the page.

+4. Example Usage
+A sample game (e.g., "Catan") is added dynamically using the addNewGame function.
+The displayGames function is then called to render the game visually in the browser.

+Step six
+1. Added Event Listeners for Play Button and Rating Slider The "Play" button increases the play count, updates the UI, and saves the change to localStorage.
+The rating slider updates the personal rating in real time and stores the new value in localStorage.

+2. Used Dynamic IDs for Elements
+Each game card element, such as the play count display and rating slider, is assigned a unique ID based on the game’s index in the games array.
+This allows event listeners to correctly target and update the specific elements for each game.

+3. UI Updates with displayGames
+The displayGames function not only renders the game cards but also attaches all necessary event listeners for interactivity. nsures that all game data and user actions are reflected in both the interface and localStorage.